eclipse-cbi/cbi-website/docs/blog/posts/2025-01-31_first-post.md

 ---
+title: "Welcome to the first post of the CBI blog"
 draft: false
 authors:
   - fredg02
 date: 2025-01-31
 tags:
   - blog
   - intro
 categories:
   - Blog
+comments: true
 ---

-# Welcome to the first post of the CBI blog

 Here is a short overview of what we are planning to do with this blog and CBI in general in 2025.

 ## Continuous Blogging Initiative